Greece says IMF is taking part in bailout talks

-ATHENS The International Monetary Fund (IMF) will take part in top-level talks on Greece's third multi-billion euro bailout programme on Friday, a Greek Finance Ministry official said on Thursday.
+ATHENS The International Monetary Fund (IMF) will take part in top-level talks on Greece's third multi-billion euro bailout program on Friday, a Greek Finance Ministry official said on Thursday.

 "The representatives of the four institutions will meet on Friday at 10 a.m. with (Finance Minister) Euclid Tsakalotos and (Economy Minister) George Stathakis.
 It will be a first encounter," the official said on condition of anonymity.